app-sre/qontract-reconcile/README.md

                                   blackbox-exporter
   change-owners                   Detects owners for changes in app-interface
-                                  PRs and allows them to self-service merge. cluster-deployment-mapper       Maps ClusterDeployment resources to Cluster
+                                  PRs and allows them to self-service merge. cluster-auth-rhidp              Manages the OCM subscription labels for clusters with RHIDP authentication.
+Part of
+                                  RHIDP.
+  cluster-deployment-mapper       Maps ClusterDeployment resources to Cluster
                                   IDs.
   cna-resources                   Manage Cloud Resources using Cloud Native